By Billy “The Pocket" Barner ©2008

 Honey, I'm Home!....
 Honey?, ....
 Honey?, ....
 Lynn?

 When we get back to Tacoma, we take Chuck to his car first then we swing by Curt’s house to drop him off.
 As we pull up, we see the door to his house is wide open.
 The mattress to Curt’s bed is on the front lawn along with a few clothing items and some trash with some of Curt’s clothes and personal belongings mixed in.
 Curt get’s out and slowly walks through the messy yard gazing at what’s left of what was his home a week ago.
 It’s like watching a refugee walking through the aftermath of battlefield.
 Then he goes into the house.
 After a few minutes, we come in behind him.
 Lynn is gone and has taken Curt‘s step son with her.
 The place is looted.
 All Curt’s record albums, stereo equipment and clothes are gone.
 All the furniture, kitchen ware and food is gone.
 All that is left is a mess.
 Curt finds a note.
 It says she left… and with one of Curt’s (so called best friends) non other than our previous bass player Larry.
 And she’s wiped Curt out of all his belongings but the clothes on his back and in his suitcase, his horns and his flute.
 Curt is crushed.
 We put our arms around him.
 Curt says, “She didn’t get my horns.“

 But Curt and Hometown Blues Band endured and we actually went on to do much more adventuresome and memorable tours.

 Needless to say, Chuck never played with Hometown again.
 I guess he didn’t share our vision.
 As blurry as was.

-Last I heard, Chuck is a highly successful booking agent in Los Angeles.
+Last I heard, Chuck is a highly successful and living in Los Angeles.